libraries-fi/drupal-autoslug/README.md

 # drupal8-autoslug
-Generate clean URLs for content based on user-defined rules
+Drupal 8 module for generating clean URLs for content based on user-defined rules

 ## Features
 - Entity fields as URL variables